shawn-nyk/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 2\.
 And this is your current profile item list.
-Note that only the 2 profile items of `Skill` type will be used for matching with the internships.
+Note that only the 2 profile items of `skill` type will be used for matching with the internships.

 <p align="center"><img src="images/ug-general/match-skills.png" width="100%"/></p>